 - of organizations involved in the management of the situation; and - Emergency Information (E.I.)
-Development and timely dissemination of approved emergency information messages and bulletins to the media. - ii) Operations is responsible for developing and managing the operations and tactics to accomplish incident objectives including organizing, assigning and supervising all resources assigned to an incident. - iii) Planning is responsible for collecting, collating, evaluating, analyzing and disseminating incident information including planning and preparing an incident action plan, conducting contingency planning and developing plans for demobilization. - iv) Logistics is responsible for coordinating, obtaining, maintaining and accounting for essential personnel, equipment, supplies and resources required to manage and resolve the emergency. - v) Finance and Administration perform administrative, financial, and staffing duties specific to the emergency including capturing incident-related costs, maintenance and scheduling of support personnel, records, and administrating contracts. - 7.2.6 It must be recognized that there is an overlap of the above four groups within the M.E.O.C.
+Development and timely dissemination of approved emergency information messages and bulletins to the media. - ii) The Operations Group Staff is responsible for coordinating the operational requirements (resources and equipment) of the site as required to fulfill the emergency management requirements.
+Staff action decisions made by the Incident Commander/Command and share information between all elements as required. - iii) The Planning Group Staff is responsible for the development, dissemination, and evaluation of emergency management and response plans.
+These response plans are incident specific and may make modifications should they be required.
+Staff action decisions made by the Incident Commander/Command and share information between all elements as required. - iv) The Logistics Group Staff is responsible for coordinating all material, services, equipment, and the resources required to manage and resolve the emergency.
+Staff act on decisions made by the Incident Commander / Command and share information between all elements as required. - v) The Finance and Administration Group Staff perform administrative, financial, and staffing duties specific to the emergency.
+This includes capturing incident-related costs, maintenance and scheduling of support personnel, records, and administrating contracts. - 7.2.6 It must be recognized that there is an overlap of the above four groups within the M.E.O.C.
 The Emergency Control Group will perform some or all functions depending upon the nature of the emergency. - 7.2.7 Emergency Operations will be carried out in such a manner as to permit the departments, M.E.O.C., external organizations, institutions, and industry to operate cohesively.
 The I.M.S. will be used to define the basic command structure, roles, and responsibilities required for the effective management of an emergency situation. - 7.2.8 The Site Incident Commander (I.C.) also uses this structure and reports to the equivalent command in the M.E.O.C.
 Once a Site Manager is designated, reports to the Operations Officer in the M.E.O.C.